LUCID TRADING ARTICLE · RULES

 Mistake 3: Not Adjusting for Account Growth

-What happens: You grew account from $50K to $54K, still think you have $2,000 buffer.
+What happens: You grew the account from $50K to $54K and assume the floor is still trailing $2,000 behind your latest close.

 Buffer Monitoring Tools